tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 That way the waiter doesn't have to ask again each time.

-- ✅ Great for remembering preferences
+- ✅ Quick and convenient for regulars
-- ⚠️ Can be stolen without `httpOnly` + `secure` flags
+- ⚠️ Someone else could copy your stamp if security isn't tight (without `httpOnly` + `secure` flags)

 ---